AL-Hassan-Sameh/SOLIDPrinciplesAssignments/ISP/README.md

 # Interface Segregation Principle (ISP) Project

+## Original PHP Project

+This C# project is an adaptation of the original PHP project available [here](https://github.com/mmbakker/solid-design-principles/tree/main/LiskovSubstitution).
+The original PHP project served as the basis for this C# implementation.

 ## Overview

 This project demonstrates the application of the Interface Segregation Principle (ISP) in object-oriented programming.
 ISP ensures that derived classes can be substituted for their base classes without affecting the behavior of the program.